Quick Navigation

 Highlight Important Topic Sentences

-Revise, Edit and Proofread
+Revise, Edit, and Proofread

 Example of Bad Synthesis

 The text below is a bad example of synthesis.
-Notice it is a struggle to read and doesn't flow well at all.
+Notice that it is a struggle to read and doesn’t flow well at all.

 Example of Effective Synthesis